New Respiratory Assessment Centre at HGH

 Please use the Main Entrance and follow directions to get to the Assessment Centre.

-• For people aged 14+ with any of the following worsening symptoms:
+• For children aged 4+ and adults with any of the following worsening symptoms:

 • Fever or chills lasting for more than 5 days